voxsim/knowledge/communication/stickyness.md

 ## Simplicity
 We must create ides both simple and profound.
 The Golden Rule is the ultimate model of simplicity: a one-sentence statement so profound that an individual could spend a life-time learning to follow it.
 It's hard to make ideas to stick in a noisy, unpredictable, chaotic environment.
-The idea is share your vision/your core idea and leave autonomy to everyone to achieve that.
+The idea is share your vision/your core idea and leave *autonomy* to everyone to achieve that.
+The process to find the core and writing the lead involve *forced prioritization*.

 ## Unexpectedness
 We need to violate people's expectations.
 We need to be counterintuitive.
 We must generate interest and curiosity.
 We can engage people's curiosity over a long period of time by systematically "opening gaps" in their knowledge and then filling those gaps.